liufeng2317/ADFWI/docs/version-plans/bv1.2/README.md

 - Python profiling shows the fixed shot3 baseline is dominated by autograd backward and checkpointed propagator execution, so next performance work should use torch/NPU operator-level profiling.
-- Start compatibility cleanup with low-risk shim deprecation; do not remove or replace legacy numerical paths without focused tests and full-case comparison.
+- Start compatibility cleanup by removing thin import shims; do not remove or replace legacy numerical methods without focused tests and full-case comparison.
+- Because `bv1.1` is retained for legacy compatibility, `bv1.2` now removes thin import shims while preserving explicit legacy numerical methods.